 Family First Consulting

 In 2018, Congress fundamentally changed how the federal government funds child welfare programs.
-The Family First Prevention Services Act (Family First) alters federal Title IV-E funding in big and small ways, including making foster care prevention services claimable for the first time ever and restricting claiming for residential foster care settings.
+The Family First Prevention Services Act (Family First) altered federal Title IV-E funding in big and small ways, including providing federal funds for services that prevent placement into foster care, and limiting claiming for residential foster care settings.
 Family First has implications for state and local child welfare practice, policy, processes, procurement, financing, and information technology.
-PCG helps states take decisive action in response to Family First, seizing opportunities and working through challenges, to the benefit of state agencies and the children and families they serve.

 PCG evaluates specific programs, services, and casework tools.
 Data are collected through interviews, focus groups, document reviews, site visits, surveys and from a variety of management information systems.
 We have evaluated a range of programs including wraparound programs, differential response programs, parenting programs, and home visiting programs to name just a few, including programs funded under Title IV-E child welfare waivers.

 PCG uses administrative data and qualitative data to better understand the needs of children, families, and communities.
 We also help our partners to invest in services that are effective at meeting those needs.
 In addition, we help organizations develop the capacity to serve children and families in their communities through training, technical assistance, and fidelity monitoring.
 PCG develops service standards and supports procurement, contracting, and ongoing performance monitoring.

 Our consulting experts work with criminal justice and juvenile justice agencies, including victims’ services organizations, on a range of issues including, federal grant management; program development; evaluation of best practices; compliance monitoring; and more; to serve communities in need.
 We have experienced staff working with courts, corrections departments, probation/parole professionals, law enforcement, and victims’ services agencies, and we provide consulting for a wide range of justice-related issues.